Glenalmond College: History

+The school was the subject of a documentary broadcast on BBC 2 in Autumn 2008.
+Pride and Privilege chronicled a year in the life of Glenalmond and followed a number of pupils and teachers.

-There are seven boarding houses split by gender: Goodacre's, Home, and Lothian are for female students, while Matheson's, Patchell's, Reid's and Skrine's are for male students.
+There are seven boarding houses split by sex: Goodacre's, Home, and Lothian are for female students, while Matheson's, Patchell's, Reid's and Skrine's are for male students.